Contact Information

 Mawhinney, L. & Rinke, C.R.
 (2019).
 There has to be a better way: Lessons from former urban teachers.
 New Brunswick, NJ: Rutgers University Press

-Rinke, C.R. & Mawhinney, L., eds. (in press).
+Rinke, C.R. & Mawhinney, L., eds.
+(2019).
 Opportunities and Challenges in Teacher Recruitment and Retention: Teachers’ Voices Across the Pipeline.
 Charlotte, NC: Information Age Publishing

 Mawhinney, L. & Rinke, C.R.
 (2017) I just feel so guilty: The role of emotions in former urban teachers’ career paths.
 Urban Education 53(9), 1079-1101